-- Transportation must be provided by the parent.
+- Transportation must be provided by the parent for ALL approved requests.

-- Requested school must have available capacity and must meet class size compliance.
+- Requested school must meet class size compliance.

 - Parent understands that falsification of residency shall result in the revocation of the transfer waiver.
 The student will return to his or her zoned school at a time determined by the Superintendent or designee.

-- Parent must receive an APPROVED Hardship Transfer from the St Johns County School District’s Department for School Services each year.
+- Parent must receive an APPROVED Hardship Transfer from the St Johns County School District’s Department for School Services.

 - Parent must complete a separate application for each child.